muldoon2007/aero/orbital motion.md

-# Definition
+- # Definition #card #space101

-Continuous motion in a closed path such as a circle or an ellipse.
+	- Continuous motion in a closed path such as a circle or an ellipse.